techatspree/maven-latex-plugin/README.md

 ### Support for development of sources <a id='sss:featuresDevSrc'></a>

-The '**LaTeX builder**' is designed to build artifacts for all source documents at once.
+The '**LaTeX builder**' is designed to build artifacts for all source documents at once searching in a specified folder for the tex-files and related as bib-files and graphic files.

 This is appropriate for deployment but not when changing and developing a single document.
-For that scenario, it is better to use an editor and viewer synchronized and compile single files with the various tools within the enclosing working directory.
+For that scenario, it is better to use an editor and viewer, maybe a build tool like `latexmk` synchronized and compile single files with the various tools within the enclosing working directory.

-This implies that intermediate files are created in the working directory.
+To make the '**LaTeX builder**' compatible with development, it has to create intermediate files and output files like pdf in the working directory.
 Intermediate files are needed for parts which need sorting like bibliographies or indices but also for most kind of graphics to be included into a LaTeX document.